 Click here to listen to the audio recording of Diabetes Health in The News.

-These findings were presented at the European Society of Cardiology annual meeting in 2015.
+These findings were presented at the European College of Neuropsychopharmacology Congress in 2015.